quanterall/PureScriptMaterials/basics/01-values-and-functions.md

 0.11000000000000001
 ```

-4. Define a function that takes 2 `Float`s `length'` & `width` and returns the area of the rectangle
+4. Define a function that takes 2 `Number`s `length'` & `width` and returns the area of the rectangle
    they make up.

 ```purescript